top of page

 • Perform 2-3 sets of 10-12 steps in each direction.

-At Move Sports Physiotherapy & Pilates in Geelong we offer physiotherapy-guided strength sessions to be tailored to your body and your needs.
-The benefits of supervised sessions are;
+At Move Sports Physiotherapy & Pilates in Geelong we offer physiotherapy-guided strength sessions and clinical Pilates tailored to your body and your needs.

-• Flexibility Boost: Pilates fosters flexibility, countering stiffness and discomfort often linked to hip conditions.
+• Flexibility: Pilates fosters flexibility, countering stiffness and discomfort often linked to hip conditions.

 • Pain Mastery: Many individuals grappling with hip pain find relief through customised clinical pilates exercises tailored to their unique needs.

-• Personalised Care: At Move Sports Physiotherapy & Pilates in Geelong, you'll experience personalised clinical pilates programs designed to match your condition and objectives.
+• Personalised Care: At Move Sports Physiotherapy & Pilates in Geelong, you'll experience personalised programs designed to match your condition and health goals.

 bottom of page